 August 25, 2011 - At least 52 people are killed in an attack on the Casino Royale in Monterrey, Mexico.
 Witnesses told investigators that up to six people entered the Casino Royale and demanded money from the manager, according to Adrian de la Garza, the state attorney general for Nuevo Leon.
 When the manager refused to pay they set the building on fire, he said.

 August 30, 2011 - Mexican officials allege that the five suspects arrested in connection with the Mexico casino fire are members of the Los Zetas drug cartel and had targeted the owners of the casino for not complying with extortion demands.
-The suspects were identified as Luis Carlos Carrazco Espinosa; Javier Alonso Martinez Morales, alias "el Javo"; Jonathan Jahir Reyna Gutierrez; Juan Angel Leal Flores; and Julio Tadeo Berrones, alias "El Julio Rayas."
+The suspects are identified as Luis Carlos Carrazco Espinosa; Javier Alonso Martinez Morales, alias "el Javo;" Jonathan Jahir Reyna Gutierrez; Juan Angel Leal Flores; and Julio Tadeo Berrones, alias "El Julio Rayas."

 September 1, 2011 - A Nuevo Leon state police officer, Miguel Angel Barraza Escamilla, is arrested in connection with the casino fire that killed 52 people in Monterrey.

 September 13, 2011 - A murdered man and woman are found hanging from a bridge in Nuevo Laredo.
 Near their mutilated bodies is a sign saying they were killed for denouncing drug cartel activities on a social media site.
 The sign also threatens to kill others who post "funny things on the internet."

 September 20, 2011 - At least 35 bodies are dumped in a roadway in the coastal state of Veracruz, during rush hour.

 September 23, 2011 - Mexican authorities find another 11 bodies in locations throughout Veracruz.

 September 27, 2011 - Five severed heads are found in a sack near an elementary school in Acapulco.